top of page

 Verbal Changes Are a Huge Red Flag

-One of the fastest ways a renovation can go sideways is verbal changes.
+One of the fastest ways a renovation can go sideways is through verbal changes.
+Things like:

 “Go ahead and do it.”